 I took my kids to the dentist the other day – no cavities!
-However, my kids had a bunch of questions about their teeth and how cavities are formed.
+However, my kids then had a bunch of questions about their teeth and how cavities are formed.

 My kids made great observations right away that some of the eggs began to bubble and one egg even floated!
 We guessed what we thought would happen.
 We then left the eggs for about a day and a half.

 Once we took the eggs out of the cups we talked about what we saw and how the eggs had changed.
+Some results were drastic, others were not!

 Our eggs in the water, did not look any different from each other or from when we first put them in.
-We figured that this shows that water is okay for our teeth and does not hurt them.
+We decided that this shows that water is okay for our teeth and does not hurt them.

 Our eggs in the vinegar were a different story.
 The enamel completely rubbed off of the egg without toothpaste.
 The enamel on the egg with toothpaste also largely rubbed off, but not to the same extent as the one without toothpaste.

-Just like teeth!
+Just like our teeth!
 If we eat a lot of acidic foods, like lemons, it can begin to break down our enamel and make our teeth less strong.